-Ball State’s online bachelor’s degree in family and child: early childhood education requires you to fulfill at least 120 credits to graduate.
+Ball State’s online bachelor’s degree in early childhood education requires you to fulfill at least 120 credits to graduate.
 And, because you will be transferring credits in from your previous institution, many of those credits will likely apply to the 120.
 View the full program requirements in the course catalog.

 Once you are accepted into the program, your advisor will help you develop a customized plan of study.
 To graduate, you will need: